dinuka-rp/Python-Face_recognition/README.md

 You're good to go now!<br/>
 You can even delete the Microsoft Build tools applications hereafter.<br/><br/>

-If you want to get the face_recognition library to work with C or C++, check try to do so after installing MS Visual Studio.
+If you want to get the face_recognition library to work with C or C++, try to do so after installing MS Visual Studio.

 Checkout ageitgrey's installation guide, to get this face_recognition library working on other platforms [here](https://github.com/ageitgey/face_recognition#installation)